DeepSolo++: Let Transformer Decoder with Explicit Points Solo for Multilingual Text Spotting: Introduction

-In summary, the main contributions are four-fold: \begin{itemize} \item We propose a novel query form based on explicit points sampled from the Bezier center curve representation of text instance lines, which can efficiently encode the position, shape, and semantics of text, thus helping simplify both the monolingual and multilingual text spotting pipeline. \item We propose succinct yet effective baseline models named DeepSolo and DeepSolo++ for monolingual and multilingual text spotting, respectively. \item Our method shows several good properties, including 1) \textbf{simplicity} of model structure and training pipeline, 2) \textbf{efficiency} of training and inference, and 3) \textbf{extensibility} of character class, language, and task. \item Extensive experiments on challenging datasets demonstrate the state-of-the-art (SOTA) performance of our method and some other distinctions, such as the effectiveness on dense and long text, and the flexibility of position annotation form. \end{itemize}
+In summary, the main contributions are four-fold: \begin{itemize} \item We propose a novel query form based on explicit points sampled from the Bezier center curve representation of text instance lines, which can efficiently encode the position, shape, and semantics of text, thus helping simplify both the monolingual and multilingual text spotting pipeline. \item We propose simple yet effective baseline models named DeepSolo and DeepSolo++ for monolingual and multilingual text spotting, respectively. \item Our method shows several good properties, including 1) \textbf{simplicity} of structure and training pipeline, 2) \textbf{efficiency} of training and inference, and 3) \textbf{extensibility} of character class, language, and task. \item Extensive experiments on challenging datasets demonstrate the state-of-the-art (SOTA) performance of our method and some other distinctions, such as the effectiveness on dense and long text, and the flexibility of position annotation form. \end{itemize}

 The rest of this paper is organized as follows.
 In Sec.~\ref{sec:relatedworks}, we briefly review the related works.
-In Sec.~\ref{sec:method}, we introduce our proposed DeepSolo and DeepSolo++, in detail.
-Sec.~\ref{sec:experiments_deepsolo} and Sec.~\ref{sec:experiments_deepsolo_plus} report our experimental results for DeepSolo and DeepSolo++, respectively, and is followed by a discussion in Sec.~\ref{sec:discussion}.
+In Sec.~\ref{sec:method}, we introduce our methodology in detail.
+Sec.~\ref{sec:exp} report our experimental results.
+A discussion is presented in Sec.~\ref{sec:discussion}.
 Finally, we conclude our study in Sec.~\ref{sec:conclusion}.